 Their expertise, honed over years of dedication, can guide and mentor younger colleagues, accelerating their professional growth.
 By creating an environment that fosters cross-generational collaboration, organizations can leverage this invaluable resource to make informed decisions, avoid costly mistakes and drive sustainable innovation.

-Millennial employees are “extremely committed to the assigned deliverables”, Gen Z employees are “not only quite enterprising, but inquisitive on how and what would be the impact of their work on the overall organisation’s growth”, according to Amrita Das, Senior Vice President and Head of HR – APME Growth Markets, HCLTech.
+Millennial employees are “extremely committed to the assigned deliverables”, Gen Z employees are “not only quite enterprising, but inquisitive on how and what would be the impact of their work on the overall organization’s growth”, according to Amrita Das, Senior Vice President and Head of HR – APME Growth Markets, HCLTech.

 Innovation through fresh perspectives